jefflinse/melatonin/README.md

 # melatonin

-Hassle-free REST API testing for Go.

 melatonin is a fluent, flexible REST API testing library for Go.
-It provides many of the benefits of domain-specific test language but with the flexibililty of writing pure Go.
+It provides many of the benefits of a domain-specific test language but with the flexibililty of writing pure Go.
 Use it to write unit tests that test your `http.Handler`s directly, or target actual local or remote service endpoints to perform E2E tests of your API service.

 See the full [user guide](./USERGUIDE.md) and the [API documentation](https://pkg.go.dev/github.com/jefflinse/melatonin/mt) for more information.

-melatonin is very usable in its current state but has not yet reached its V1 release milestone.
-As such, the API surface may change without notice until then.
-See the roadmap for more information.

 ## Installation